GreenFlag31/pdf-to-image-generator/README.md

 const options: PDFToPNGOptions = {
   outputFolderName: 'upload',
   waitForAllStreamsToComplete: false,
+  viewportScale: 2,
 };

 // Instantiate the class with your options const pdfConversion = new PDFToPNGConversion(filePath, options);

-// Convert your PDF to PNG
-const pdf = await pdfConversion.convert();
+// Convert your PDF to PNG or JPEG const pdf = await pdfConversion.convert();
 ```